Knock provides opt-in, provider-agnostic tracking capabilities for your notifications. These are:

 Knock tracking events will be available in the message detail view in the Knock Dashboard.

 When open tracking is enabled for an email channel, Knock will capture email-open actions as

 message.read events.
 You'll see a "Read at" timestamp reflecting the time of latest open event and a "Message read" item in the timeline view for each open action.

 When link tracking is enabled, Knock will capture link-click actions as

 message.link_clicked events.
 You'll see a "Clicked at" timestamp reflecting the time of the latest link-click event and a "Message link clicked" item in the timeline view for each link-click action.

 When link tracking is enabled for your channel, you can stitch link-click events into your workflows as a step condition.
-With the "Message link has been clicked" condition, you can require that at least one link in a previous channel step has been clicked for the current step to execute.
+For example, you can require that at least one link in a previous channel step has been clicked for the current step to execute.